4 Ways to Respond When Your Husband is Angry

 You might want to talk him down by saying things like, “Calm down.”
 That’s not a good idea.
 If you want to help him work through his anger, say, “Okay, you seem upset.
 What’s really the problem?”

 We have all said things we regret when we’re angry.
 So if your husband says something inappropriate or hurtful, and he realizes that what he has done is wrong and apologizes, that’s good.
 Even then, though, it’s okay to say, “I appreciate your apology.
 I understand that you were angry when you said that, but it did hurt my feelings.”

 If your husband is angry and begins berating you verbally, calmly say, “I know you’re angry and I want to hear what you’re saying, but I’m going to go outside/in the kitchen until you can talk to me respectfully.”

 Finally, if your husband’s anger ever turns abusive, you need to get help immediately.

-Did you know that next week is National Marriage Week, a collaborative effort to encourage many diverse groups to strengthen individual marriages, reduce the divorce rate, and build a stronger marriage culture.
+Did you know there is a National Marriage Week, a collaborative effort to encourage many diverse groups to strengthen individual marriages, reduce the divorce rate, and build a stronger marriage culture.
 If you know of any events in your area that work to strengthen marriages, please add them to the National Marriage Week event calendar.